How do I get ING's additional Savings Maximiser variable rate?

 Can I use the app while I'm overseas?

-However, certain transactions require use of SMS Security Codes, which can only be sent to the Australian mobile number that you have on file with ING.
-To use Security Codes while overseas (and to enable us to contact you), you’ll need to enable global roaming on your phone.
+To use Security Codes while overseas (and to enable us to contact you), you may need to enable global roaming on your phone.

 Do joint account holders receive the same access code?